RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 UVData: Location conversions
 ----------------------------
-A number of conversion methods exist to map between different coordinate systems for locations on the earth.
+A number of conversion methods exist to map between different coordinate systems for locations on the earth, see :ref:`coordinate_conversions` for all options.

 Note that the ``UVData.telescope.location`` attribute is an :class:`astropy.EarthLocation` object, so it can be used directly to get to any